agilly/lao_bytecode/bitmap_generator_code_explainer.md

-#To understand the code for the glyph bitmap generator, here is a step by step guide:
 # Glyph Bitmap Generator – Full Python Code

+Author: Oisín Conlon

+To understand the code for the glyph bitmap generator, here is a step by step guide:
 This Python script generates 1-bit black-and-white glyph bitmaps from a list of grapheme clusters (characters or syllables) that come from Oli's preprocessing code, shapes them using HarfBuzz (the typesetter), renders them with FreeType (the printer), and exports the bitmaps to a C++ header file for use in embedded systems like Arduino.

 ---